Trusted Documents

 }

-By default, this plugin does not allow untrusted operations to be executed.
+allow_untrustedBy default, this plugin does not allow untrusted operations to be executed.
 This is a security measure to prevent accidental exposure of operations that are not persisted.

-A list of protocols to be exposed by this plugin.
+protocolsA list of protocols to be exposed by this plugin.
 Each protocol defines how to obtain the document ID from the incoming request.
 You can specify multiple kinds of protocols, if needed.

 apollo_manifest_extensions

 This protocol is based on Apollo's Persisted Query Extensions.
-The GraphQL operation key is sent over POST
+The GraphQL operation key is sent over POST and contains extensions field with the GraphQL document hash.

 Example: POST /graphql {"extensions": {"persistedQuery": {"version": 1, "sha256Hash": "123"}}

-request with a JSON body containing a field with the document ID.
-By default, the field name is documentId
+This protocol is based on a POST request with a JSON body containing a field with the document ID.
+By default, the field name is documentId.

 Example: POST /graphql {"documentId": "123", "variables": {"code": "AF"}, "operationName": "test"}

-The name of the JSON field containing the document ID in the incoming request.
+field_name"documentId"The name of the JSON field containing the document ID in the incoming request.

-request.
+This protocol is based on a HTTP GET request.
 You can customize where to fetch each one of the parameters from.
 Each request parameter can be obtained from a different source: query, path, or header.
 By defualt, all parameters are obtained from the query string.

 Unlike other protocols, this protocol does not support sending GraphQL mutations.